shibi1306/Golang-BullyAlgorithm/README.md

 ### Implementation
 Major implementation contraints or strategies involve-
-* Each node is aware of the other's node network information, i.e. IP address and port
+* Each node is aware of the network information of other nodes, i.e. IP address and port.
 * There is one file which needs to be built and the program needs to run on several terminal windows, each representing a node in the network.
 IP addresses is 127.0.0.1 and port numbers range from 3000-3004.
 * For ease of implementation, 5 nodes are allowed by default.
 More nodes can be added with minimal changes in the code.
 * By default, 5th node is the coordinator.